MustafaIrshaidd/ToDoList-BE/README.md

 This is Backend For To Do List

 ## How To Run ?
-1. Download MongoDB and start it
+1. Download [MongoDB](https://www.mongodb.com/download-center/community/releases) and start it
 2. git clone the project
 3. npm i
 4. npm start

 ## Endpoints

+You can test EndPoints By [Postman](https://www.postman.com/downloads/)

 ### GET METHODS
 1. get ToDoLists ->  http://localhost:3000/todolists